heykiditsaaron/coffer-minecraft/docs/chronicle/planning/phase_3d4_valuation-to-credit-planning.md

 ### Core-Side
 - `ExchangeEvaluationResult`
-  - Treated as opaque
+  - Treated as opaque at the boundary
-  - Only explicitly exposed surfaces may be used
+  - Only explicitly exposed surfaces may be consumed
-  - No inference or interpretation is permitted
+  - No inference or reinterpretation is permitted

+- `ValuationService`
+  - Produces a `ValuationSnapshot`
+  - Does not mutate state

+- `ValuationSnapshot`
+  - Immutable Core-produced valuation output
+  - Contains:
+    - `List<ValuationItemResult>`
+    - `long totalAcceptedValue`
+  - Encodes acceptance decisions and value totals upstream
+  - Must be treated as authoritative when present

 ### Adapter-Side
 - `DeclaredExchangeRequest`